BestTimesToVisit.com Logo

 transport

-Get a T-Money card immediately upon arrival.
+Get a T-Money card as soon as you land!
 You can buy and top it up at convenience stores (like CU or GS25) and use it for subways, buses, and even taxis.
-It's way more convenient than buying single tickets and often gives you a small discount on transfers.
+It's way cheaper than buying single tickets and saves you fumbling for change.

 food

-Don't be afraid to eat at 'sikdang' (small, local eateries) – they often have the most authentic and affordable Korean food.
-Look for places packed with locals, point at what looks good on the menu (even if you don't read Korean), and prepare for a delicious, no-frills meal.
+Don't be afraid to eat at 'sikdang' (small, local eateries) – they often have the most authentic and delicious food at incredible prices.
+Look for places packed with locals, and if you're unsure what to order, point to what someone else is having or ask for the 'baekban' (set meal).

 culture

-Learn a few basic Korean phrases like 'Annyeonghaseyo' (hello) and 'Kamsahamnida' (thank you).
-While many people in tourist areas speak some English, making an effort with the local language is greatly appreciated and can enhance your interactions.
+Learn a few basic Korean phrases like 'Annyeonghaseyo' (Hello) and 'Kamsahamnida' (Thank you).
+While many in Seoul speak some English, making an effort with Korean is greatly appreciated and can open doors to friendlier interactions, especially outside the main tourist hubs.

 money